whatyouhide/whatyouhide.github.io/_posts/2022-01-17-testing-aws-in-elixir.md

 Luckily, for this particular use case there's a pretty fantastic tool called [Localstack][localstack].
 Localstack provides a faithful replica of AWS itself, but running locally.
 It fits this use case perfectly (it was kind of built for local integration testing, you could say).

+Just a note here: before Localstack, we sometimes used to use [ExVCR][] to perform this sort of more integration tests.
+ExVCR lets you *record HTTP requests* and make sure that your requests conform to the recorded real requests.
+It can work well in some cases, but for AWS it didn't give us the flexibility of quickly changing the way we interface with AWS itself.
+On top of that, ExVCR is ultimately still defining test doubles under the hood, so we are still not exercising the real ExAws HTTP code.

 ### Running Localstack

 We use [Docker][docker] for running our production application so we are heavily invested in the Docker ecosystem on our local machines too.
 We already use Docker and [Docker Compose][docker-compose] locally to spin up infrastructure needed by the services we work on.
 A typical `docker-compose.yml` file in one of our services looks like this: